DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 dbt-build --codegen-only
 ```

 If you want to troubleshoot your code by taking advantage of `gcc`'s `-fsanitize` option, you can forward an argument to it via `dbt-build`'s `--sanitize` option.
-Note that a clean build is required for this if you already have performed a build without sanitization; the opposite is also true.
+Note that in order to keep things consistent a clean build is required for this.
 One example:
 ```
 dbt-build --clean --sanitize address  # Will ensure -fsanitize=address is passed to gcc
 ```